sanjaywallah/checkpoint-rails/README.md

 Once you think you've satisfied one of the above steps, run the test suite to double-check your work.

-To run the tests, first install the testing gems from the Gemfile:
+To run the tests, first ensure all gems from the Gemfile are installed:
 ```
 bundle install
 ```

 Then call the test runner each time you want to check your code.

 For Section I only